Table of Contents

 Skin lesions in your USMLE test

-USMLE skin lesions will present on your test with visual pictures or in-depth descriptions of them.
-Usually, the questions will cover the pathophysiology and presentation or can include the immunologic or cytologic features of the lesion.
-Most of the lesions will be common but, occasionally, rare lesions will pop up as a question.
+USMLE skin lesion questions will appear on your test with visual pictures or in-depth descriptions.
+Usually, the questions will cover the pathophysiology and presentation; they may include immunologic or cytologic features of the lesion.
+Most of the lesions will be common, but occasionally, some rare lesions will appear, too.

-A rare but potential group of skin lesions revolve around Cutaneous T-cell lymphoma (CTCL) which can present as Mycosis Fungoides (MF) or Sezary syndrome.
-CTCL is characterized as a form of non-Hodgkin’s lymphoma where neoplastic T-lymphocytes begin to localize to the skin.
-There are a few other forms of CTCL with provisional classifications but, for the purpose of this resource and preparation for the USMLE, this article will focus only on MF and Sezary syndrome.
+A rare group of skin lesions is associated with Cutaneous T-cell lymphoma (CTCL), which can present as Mycosis Fungoides (MF) or Sezary syndrome.
+CTCL is characterized as a form of non-Hodgkin’s lymphoma, where neoplastic T-lymphocytes begin to localize to the skin.
+There are a few other forms of CTCL with provisional classifications but, for the purpose of this resource and USMLE preparation, this article will focus only on MF and Sezary syndrome.

 General Overview of Mycosis Fungoides

-CTCL is extremely rare in children and most commonly occurs in middle aged to elderly patients.
-Due to the nature of the skin lesions, the average time before a diagnosis is made is 6 years.
-Prognosis is poor since there is no cure for either MF or Sezary syndrome and terminal outcomes depended upon type and stage of the disease.
-Differentials to keep in mind include allergic and irritant contact dermatitis, lichen planus, and plaque psoriasis.
+CTCL is extremely rare in children and most commonly occurs in middle-aged to elderly patients.
+The skin lesions resemble other, more common conditions at first, so the average time before a diagnosis is about six years.
+Prognosis is poor since there is no cure for either MF or Sezary syndrome, and terminal outcomes depend upon type and stage of the disease.
+Differential diagnoses include allergic and irritant contact dermatitis, lichen planus, and plaque psoriasis.

 Definition of Mycosis Fungoides

 MF is an indolent form of non-Hodgkin’s lymphoma that presents with skin lesions in a stepwise fashion.
 MF is the most common presentation of CTCL and comprises 44% of all cases.
-The name originates from the presentation of the patches of plaques that were first thought to remember a mushroom shape.
+The name originates from the patches of plaques that were first thought to resemble a mushroom shape.

-- Patch presentation with dermatitis that is located to the trunk and often times on the buttocks, which are usually not pruritic.
+- Patch presentation with dermatitis that is located on the trunk and often times on the buttocks, which are usually not pruritic.